davetang/immune_repertoire/README.md

     Error for field 'sample_id' (1984): Sample name must be provided and cannot contain spaces

 but have doubled-checked that you have provided a `sample_id` without spaces, it is because `sample_id`s cannot be just numbers.

+The error:

+    Automatic clone_threshold is 'NA'.
+Consider setting --clonal_threshold manually.

+See the [GitHub issue](https://github.com/nf-core/airrflow/issues/322), which contains explanations and relevant links.